 - In the Superman: The Animated Series episode "Warrior Queen", an old woman witnesses Superman and Maxima's battle, and from her commentary has no idea who Superman is.
 In the Batman: The Animated Series crossover "World's Finest", Bibbo Bibbowsky had no idea who The Joker is.

-- There was an episode of The Powerpuff Girls where a burglar had somehow never heard of the girls, leading to a Freak Out when he sees their powers.
+- There was an episode of The Powerpuff Girls where a burglar had somehow never heard of the girls, leading to a Freak Out when he sees a framed photograph of Bubbles shooting lasers out of her eyes.

 - Occasionally in The Transformers, even though the Transformers are public knowledge and the Autobots were declared national heroes all the way back in episode 3, there is a person who has somehow never heard of them.